 Professor of Law, Emeritus

 Georgetown University Law Center, LL.M.
 (Taxation) 1976; George Washington University Law School, J.D.
 1973 with honors; University of Illinois, B.A.
 1970

-Ronald H. Filler is an expert in the area of financial services law.
-He joined the New York Law School faculty in 2008 as a Professor of Law and the Director of the Financial Services Law Institute.
+Ronald H. Filler is an expert in financial services law.
+He joined New York Law School in 2008 as a Professor of Law and the Director of the Financial Services Law Institute.

 Professor Filler currently serves as an Independent Public Director of the National Futures Association (NFA), the industry’s self-regulatory organization, and he serves on the Regulatory Oversight Committee (ROC) of New York Stock Exchange (NYSE) Liffe US, a futures exchange majority.
 At the NFA, he has chaired a special committee to oversee their audit practices and policies, which is the primary regulatory auditor of most financial institutions involved in derivatives.
 Professor Filler is also the Chair of the Global Markets Advisory Committee of the U.S. Commodity Futures Trading Commission, the federal regulatory agency that oversees the derivatives markets.
+In addition, he serves as Chair of NYLS's Ronald H. Filler Institute for Financial Services Law.
 Throughout his more than 35 years in the futures and derivatives area, he has served on several boards and advisory committees of U.S. exchanges and clearinghouses and other industry organizations.

 In March 2022, Professor Filler was inducted into the Futures Industry Association (FIA) Hall of Fame.